iOS 13 full review

 iOS 13 was announced at WWDC 2019 on 3 June, and will be released on a staggered schedule.

-It was immediately made available as a developers-only beta; a public beta will follow, most likely in early July.
+It was immediately made available as a developers-only beta; a public beta then followed on 24 June.
 (Here's how to install an iOS beta.)
 The final, complete version of iOS 13.0 will be rolled out to the public in September.

 Which iPads & iPhones are compatible?